Bioconductor/bioconductor.org/content/developers/how-to/git/sync-existing-repositories.md

 ## Steps:

 1. Clone the the GitHub repository to a local machine.
+Change into the directory containing the repository.

 1. Configure the "remotes" of the GitHub clone.

-        git remote add upstream git@git.bioconductor.org:packages/<YOUR-REPOSITORY-NAME>.git`
+        git remote add upstream git@git.bioconductor.org:packages/<YOUR-REPOSITORY>.git`

 1. Fetch updates from all (_Bioconductor_ and GitHub) remotes.
 You may see "warning: no common commits"; this will be addressed after